saketh-005/plant_disease_detection/README.md

 # 🌿 Plant Disease Detection

-A deep learning-based web application that identifies plant diseases from leaf images using EfficientNetB0.
+A deep learning-based web application that identifies plant diseases from leaf images using a ResNet9 model, providing fast and accurate predictions.

 ## 🚀 Features

-- 🌱 Identify 38 different plant diseases
+- 🌱 Identify 38 different plant diseases using a ResNet9 model
 - 📊 Interactive prediction visualization
 - 📱 Mobile-responsive design
 - ⚡ Fast inference with model caching